Skip to main content

 Now, when a user clicks on payment, the Doris system needs to update the order status of the order with ID '1' to 'To be shipped'.

-set enable_unique_key_partial_update=true;
+SET enable_unique_key_partial_update=true;

-INSERT INTO order_tbl (order_id, order_status) values (1,'To be shipped');
+INSERT INTO order_tbl (order_id, order_status) VALUES (1,'To be shipped');

 After the update, the result is as follows: